Dantusaikamal/Flipkart-Web-scrapper/README.md

 **Work in progress**

-This repository containts my python project which sends you an email incase there's a price drop of any desired product.
+This repository containts my python project which sends you an email incase there's a price drop of any desired product from Flipkart.